evengers/CameraAccess/README.md

 Yes!
 If you capture packets using:

+since we are only interested in http to from the camera which is at 192.168.8.120 .... sudo tshark -i wlan0 -f "tcp port 80 and host 192.168.8.120" -Y "http" -l | tee http_capture.txt

+other possibles below ...
 sudo tshark -i wlan0 -f "tcp port 80" -Y "http" -l -w http_capture.pcap -P

 You can later extract a human-readable text summary in the format you like using the .pcap file.